aquilesC/aquiles.me/content/Extracellular Vesicle.md

 - [[Microvesicles]] (MV)
 - [[Exosomes]] (EXO)

+There is a possibility of [[using exosomes as drug delivery systems]] since they are biocompatible, and already have a similar natural role in multicellular organisms[@pedrioli2021, @elsharkasy2020].

-There is potential for using EV's as [[biomarkers]], since it is believed that the regulation of the release and composition of these particles can be correlated to certain [[disease]].
-The biggest challenge is that most EV's are <500nm in diameter, and therefore hard to detect by standard means, and that one must be able to detect rare particles (perhaps 1% of the particles change between healthy and non healthy humans).
+Another alternative is [[using EVs as biomarkers]], since it is believed that the regulation of the release and composition of these particles can be correlated to certain diseases.

+The biggest challenge is that most exosomes and microvesicles are <500nm in diameter, and therefore hard to detect by standard means.
+Moreover, detecting rare particles (perhaps 1% of the particles change between healthy and non healthy humans).
+Part of these challenges can be addressed by using [[hollow optical fiber]], and is one of the advantages of the [[EVQuant]] method.

 !!! question
 	Do other organisms use EV's for [[intracellular communication]]?
 I assume most [[animals]] do, what about [[plants]]?

-[^1]: Journal of Thrombosis and Haemostasis, 16, 1423-1436 (Libregts, ..., E.N.M.
-Nolte-'T Hoen, ...)